-Jennifer Mascaro is an Assistant Professor in the Department of Family and Preventive Medicine at Emory University.
+Jennifer Mascaro is an Associate Professor in the Department of Family and Preventive Medicine at Emory University.
 Her research interests center on human social cognition and the biology of interconnection, as well as the variation of these elements across individuals and over time.
-A biological anthropologist by training, Jennifer weaves together multiple research methodologies, including neuroimaging (both anatomical and functional MRI), experience sampling, and hormonal and genetic assays to explore how contemplative practices affect prosocial emotions and behaviors, and how these in turn impact health.
+A biological anthropologist by training, Jennifer weaves together multiple research methodologies, including neuroimaging (both anatomical and functional MRI), ambulatory experience and linguistic sampling, and implementation science methods to explore how contemplative practices affect prosocial emotions and behaviors, and how these in turn impact health.
 Ever interdisciplinary, Jennifer’s research also interfaces with the fields of medicine, neuroscience, evolutionary biology, religion, and social, clinical, and cognitive psychology in order to examine interventions that enhance social connectivity, and in so doing, impact well-being.

 This profile was last updated on September 1, 2022